Nutrients come from our food.

 Unfortunately, it doesn’t work this way.
 At least not for me.

 If I take this food based vitamin more often, it doesn’t have the same effect.
-(This happens to me with all dietary supplements.
-I need to take much less than the standard dose.)

 It even seems to make me a little jittery.
 Like too much of a good thing.
 I think it’s my body’s way of telling me I don’t need to take it every day.
+Just occasionally.

 Also, it reinforces my personal belief that we’re really supposed to get our nutrients from food.
 Not from a bottle.